i-am-shreya/LAV-DF/README.md

 ## References

-If you find this work useful in your research, please cite it.
+If you find this work useful in your research, please consider citing it.

 ```bibtex
 @inproceedings{cai2022you,